Turmeric (Yu Jin, Jiang Huang, E Zhu)

 In China, Yu Jin (Curcuma longa) and E Zhu (Curcuma zedoaria) are both used medicinally.
 They are two different species of turmeric and are different plants.
 E Zhu (Curcuma zedoaria) is Javanese turmeric and the root is white.
 Yu Jin (Curcuma longa) is Indian turmeric and the root is bright yellow-orange.
 Confusingly, both can be referred to as “turmeric.”
 The Chinese also differentiate the rhizomes of yellow turmeric, called Jiang Huang (C. longa), from the roots of yellow turmeric called Yu Jin (C. longa).

 Yu Jin is cool, while both E Zhu and Jiang Huang are warm.
 The meridian channels associated with E Zhu and Jiang Huang are the Spleen and the Liver.
-Yu Jin is associated with the Heart, Liver and Gallbladder.
-While all three are considered in Traditional Chinese Medicine to be beneficial treating pain in various parts of the body they are all considered especially effective in treating pain in the neck, shoulders and upper back.
+Yu Jin is associated with the Heart, Liver, and Gallbladder.
+While all three are considered in Traditional Chinese Medicine to be beneficial in treating pain in various parts of the body they are all considered especially effective in treating pain in the neck, shoulders, and upper back.
 All are also good at stimulating the uterus and breaking up masses caused by blood stagnation.

-Good quality Jiang Huang (C. longa) is columnar in shape, solid and brownish-yellow in cross section.
+Good quality Jiang Huang (C. longa) is columnar in shape, solid, and brownish-yellow in cross-section.

 Turmeric paper, also called curcuma paper, is paper used in a tincture of turmeric and allowed to dry.
 It is used in chemical analysis as an indicator for acidity and alkalinity.

 Turmeric is the spice that gives curry its yellow color.

 Turmeric extract provides the highest levels of curcumin per dose.